 - Customizable dashboards: Our customizable dashboards let you see product or project progress from one screen.
-View where multiple product or project efforts stand from one dashboard.
-Use these screens to identify bottlenecks, roadblocks, or other issues in your processes.
+View where multiple product or project efforts stand from one dashboard to identify bottlenecks, roadblocks, or other issues in your workflows.

 - Effortless automation: Automate routine tasks and approvals to save time and increase efficiency.
 Use automation to streamline processes in product or project management.

-- Real-time collaboration: Our platform’s document feature lets you collaborate with your team in real-time, reducing time lost sending or receiving emails, calls, and texts.
-Team members from around the globe can work together and leave notes on dashboards that can be color-coded to denote status changes.
+- Real-time collaboration: Our workdocs let you collaborate with your team in real-time, reducing time lost sending or receiving emails, calls, and texts.
+Team members from around the globe can work together and leave notes or work together in real-time regardless of location.

-- Numerous integration possibilities: Your favorite tools easily integrate into the Work OS platform to increase productivity and overall efficiency.
+- Useful integrations: Easily integrate your favorite tools with our Work OS to increase productivity and overall efficiency.
 A few examples of potential integrations include Dropbox, Slack, Outlook, and Microsoft Teams.

-Our powerful Work OS platform also supports useful templates to make product or project management faster and more efficient.
+We also have a Template Center with 200+ useful templates to make product or project management faster and more efficient.

 - Build features roadmaps and appropriately plan product releases

 - Prioritize major releases or assign priority levels to all relevant tasks